Are trail running shoes good for hiking? It’s the big debate for runners and walkers

 Traction will also be different when you compare trail running shoes to hiking shoes.
 When you run, your foot lands and rolls in a different way to when you walk.
 Runners will take shorter and lighter steps, too, as they move faster.

 It might seem obvious, but the designers of running and hiking shoes will consider footfall and speed when creating shoes for specific activities and this can often be seen in the sole of the shoe.
-The sole is usually wide, stiffer and more durable.
-Subsequently, it is usually a heavier shoe.
+The sole of a hiking boot is usually wide, stiffer and more durable.
+Subsequently, it is usually heavier.

 This is not to say that a walk in your favourite trail running footwear won’t be a success.
 Because the sole is narrower and thinner, you will feel more nimble and closer to the ground, and as a result, there is a decreased risk of tripping on uneven terrain.

-But if you are hiking a longer distance, carrying a heavy pack and on rougher terrain, you might end up requiring footwear that offers more stability.
+But if you are hiking a longer distance, carrying a heavy pack and on rougher terrain, you might end up requiring footwear that offers more stability and less chance of you going over on an ankle.

 Trail running shoes are designed to be lightweight and easy to wear while running.
 Some will offer greater foot support than others, but if you compare a trail running shoe to a hiking shoe or boot, you’ll notice that the upper gives lower levels of support.